-Research and development expenses consist primarily of salaries and personnel-related costs as well as products, materials, third party services, and depreciation on equipment and facilities used in our research and development process.
-We expect our research and development costs to increase for the foreseeable future as we continue to invest in research and development activities that are necessary to achieve our technology and product roadmap goals.
+Research and development expenses consist primarily of salaries and personnel-related costs as well as products, materials, third-party services, and depreciation on equipment and facilities used in our research and development process, as well as amortization on intangible assets.
+The research and development expense is related to spending on obtaining the UL certificate, improving battery performance and reducing cost on Gen 2.3, as well as designing and developing new generations of our battery storage system.
+We expect our research and development costs to increase for the foreseeable future, as we continue to invest in research and development activities that are necessary to achieve our technology and product roadmap goals.